Beach Balloon Units in Operation “OVERLORD”

 - No. 991 RAF Beach Balloon Squadron consisting of 56 and 57 Beach Balloon Flights, detached with its own Headquarters, operating at Arromanches Mulberry B.

 In addition, No. 104 “P” Flight went across on 18th June to provide balloon cover at Port-en-Bessin.

-Each Beach Balloon Squadron came under the control of the Army’s anti-aircraft defence commander but for administrative purposes was attached to an RAF Beach Squadron and came under the command of the RAF Beach Squadron commander, who was the senior RAF officer (C.R.A.F.) in a Beach Sub Area.
-The exception was No. 991 Beach Balloon Squadron, operating at the Mulberry harbour, which had its own headquarters.
+Each Beach Balloon Squadron came under the control of the Army’s anti-aircraft defence commander but for administrative purposes was attached to an RAF Beach Squadron and so, came under the command of the RAF Beach Squadron commander, who was the senior RAF officer (C.R.A.F.) in a Beach Sub Area.
+The exception was No. 991 Beach Balloon Squadron, operating independently at the Mulberry harbour, which had its own headquarters.

 Soon after this re-organisation, in April 1944, control of the Beach Balloon Squadrons passed from RAF Balloon Command to 2nd Tactical Air Force.
 Each Squadron had an establishment of 60 Mark VI Type Balloons.

 See Beach-head Balloon Defence to learn how it was planned to employ balloons in Normandy.

 After August 1944